Open Diary

 Open Diary has hosted more than five million diaries since it was founded, and was home to over half a million diaries.
-As of October 2008, there were over 561,000 diaries on OpenDiary.com, including diaries from 77 different countries and all 7 continents.
+As of October 2008, there were over 561,000 diaries on OpenDiary.com, including diaries from 77 countries and all 7 continents.
 The site innovated some key features that later became central to the architecture of other social networking and blogging sites, including reader comments and friends-only privacy.